 We're headed right down the path that Greece is on.

-And nobody in this country, the New York Times and all the libs are advocating that Obama take over energy, that Obama take over health care.
+And nobody in this country, the New York Times and all the lives are advocating that Obama take over energy, that Obama take over health care, that more and more people ride public transportation.

-Among the most significant features of the plan, a Greek government official said would be a measure making it easier for the government to lay off some of the many thousands of public sector workers whose low levels of productivity and high wages are a big contributor to Greece's debt problem.
+Among the most significant features of the plan, a Greek government official said, would be a measure making it easier for the government to lay off some of the many thousands of public sector workers whose low levels of productivity and high wages are a big contributor to Greece's debt problem.

 Until now, the government has not been able to lay off civil servants whose employment rights are in effect constitutionally guaranteed.

-Union and government officials said that Greece had also uh pledged to raise its VAT tax to 25% to freeze civil servants' wages and to eliminate public sector bonuses amounting to two months' pay.
+Union and government officials said that Greece had also pledged to raise its VAT tax to 25% to freeze civil servants' wages and to eliminate public sector bonuses amounting to two months' pay.

 They said the government intended to increase taxes on fuel, tobacco, and alcohol.